Alexandrovski/Alexandrovski/README.md

 - 👋 Hi, I’m Yuri Alexandrovski, born in Moscow and live in San Francisco.
+- I was early in a unicorn, participated in a couple of exits and worked at startups that raised over $750M.
 - 👀 I’m interested in sales, early stage startups, b2b saas, beginner python, skiing and good food.
 - 🌱 I’m currently learning python, cooking and reading Zones of Thought (scifi).
 - 💞️ I’m looking to collaborate on building prototypes and testing startup ideas.